donkirkby/chess-kit/docs/rules.md

 #### Drawing Cards
 After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers in front of you.
-In practice, this means that you only draw after checkers combine and get returned or after playing a checkers card.
+In practice, this means that you only draw after checkers combine and get returned.

 Here's an example that shows all four parts of a turn: